siolag161/blog/content/biggest-professional-mistake.md

 Moreover, one day it just hits me that I already visited the same stackoverflow page multiple times, which means I had not learned anything about this particular problem.
 Now I always always try to retype the whole thing first.
+You get to much better understand the idea behind the code, as well as the details of implementation, thus avoid all the subsequent problems.
+And it does not take that long, so it turns out we  actually save time!

 Always write unit tests